 Absent that intelligence, companies are only able to market to the isolated customer interaction.
 Therefore, companies rely on the digital specter, the untargeted email, or spray and pray.
 Again, it is as if nothing came before, and there is no projection for what will come after.

 We are awash in data and simply don’t know how to apply it.

 Challenge 3: Everyone Has an Opinion

 When starred reviews are presented with product information, customers get an immediate value impression before they have even read the description.
-When other consumers post experience videos, customers have an opportunity to preview their purchase bundled with a stranger’s opinion.
-When customers request recommendations on social media, now word-of-mouth is digitized and amplified.
+When other consumers post comments, questions, reviews, photos, or experience videos, customers have an opportunity to preview their purchase bundled with a stranger’s opinion and experience.
+When customers request recommendations on social media, word-of-mouth is digitized and amplified.